uragiristereo/Mikansei/README.md

 **Mikansei 未完成** _(lit. unfinished)_ is a [Danbooru](https://danbooru.donmai.us/posts?tags=rating:general) client for Android.
 Made with Jetpack Compose 🚀.

-The name is inspired from my favorite [vocaloid](https://vocaloid.fandom.com/wiki/Vocaloid_Wiki) producer, [Orangestar](https://twitter.com/mikanseip)'s former name: _MikanseiP_.
+The name is inspired from my favorite [vocaloid](https://vocaloid.fandom.com/wiki/Vocaloid_Wiki) producer, [Orangestar](https://twitter.com/mikanseip)'s Japanese name version (蜜柑星, which is read _mikansei_).

-This is a rewrite version of my old project [Mejiboard](https://github.com/uragiristereo/Mejiboard), that aims on delivering a great Danbooru browsing experience on Android.
+This is a complete rewrite version of my old project [Mejiboard](https://github.com/uragiristereo/Mejiboard), that aims on delivering a great Danbooru browsing experience on Android.

 #### What is Danbooru?